 There are a multitude of activities available to you for fun, fitness and entertainment including walking, hiking, abseiling, boat tours, rafting, surfing, rock climbing, spotlight tours and night walks, canoeing and kayaking, bicycle touring, camping, 4WD tours, swimming, snorkelling, sailing trips, scuba diving, photography, bird watching, nature study and simply relaxing in the peaceful and incredibly beautiful natural environment.

-We’ll give you some great ideas on this page, but if you already know what you want, find the activity of your choice by using our convenient sitemap.
+We’ll give you some great ideas on this page, but if you already know what you want, quickly find the activity of your choice by using our convenient Search Page.

 Go Bike Riding On The Great Southern Rail Trail

 Prom Country Bike Hire – Bicycles for hire $20 a day.
 Tandems available (suitable for the vision impaired) $40 a day.
 Tagalongs and baby seats available $15.
 Helmets included.
 Depots at Leongatha, Meeniyan and Foster which means you only have to ride the rail trail one way.
 The Rail Trail is situated on the old disused railway line that has been put to good use by making it a walking/riding trail suitable for all ages to use.
 An excellent track with toilet facilities at Port Welshpool, Welshpool, Foster, Fish Creek, Meeniyan, Koonwarra, Stony Creek and Leongatha.